Visyond/website-hugo/site/content/_index.md

 ---
-title: 'Spreadsheet Automation, Data Tracking, Analysis, Reporting and Presentation'
+title: 'The Combined Power of Spreadsheets, BI and Presentations'
 metaTags: >-
   <meta property="og:title" content="Visyond - Real-time Analysis and Better
   Decisions with Spreadsheet and Presentation Automation"/>